ohpensource/generate-version-and-release-notes-gh-action/README.md

   * Every scope MUST have a `folderPattern` where a specific CHANGELOG.md will be updated with the commits that contain that scope.
   * If a commit does not provide a scope it will be listed in the root changelog.
   * Optionally, `versioning` per scope is supported by setting `versioning: true` in the scope properties, if not provided, the default value is _false_.
 It works as next: If a commit with the scope is merged, the new version will be calculated and stored in a  _version.json_ file located in the `folderPattern` directory.
 Commits will be analyzed following `conventionalCommits` settings.
+* Scopes discovery (key: `scopesDiscovery`): Specify if scopes will be discovered although are not present on commit message.
+The default value is false.

 If no `conventionalCommits` are defined in the `settings-file`, the commit types (prefixes) accepted would be: